 Midterm grades are required for all students doing work below C, for the purpose of directing students to appropriate helpful campus resources.
+Midterm grades will also be required in Fall Term for all first-year students.
 These grades are distributed to students, their faculty advisors and the deans.
 Midterm grades do not affect the gradepoint average.